 Of course, you can just buy your fairy garden supplies online, and even have your kids create a beautiful fairy garden, but you can definitely expand it so much more yourself to make all of your fairytales come true 😉

 Also, in the meantime, I have made much more fairy garden stuff myself and learned along the way, and have found sooo many extra ideas, that sometimes I get lost in this world…

 So let’s get my thoughts in order and write you an expansive list of all the things that you can create for your fairies :-).

 Buckle up, it is going to be another long tutorial!

-(you can use the table of content to jump right to the part that you are interested in)
+(you can use the table of contents to jump right to the part that you are interested in)

-But First: What Materials Do You Need For A Fairy Garden?
+But First: What Materials Do You Need to make Fairy Garden furniture and fairy houses?

 The answer to this question can be quite comprehensive, depending on which things you want to create, so I made separate paragraphs and hope this will make it clear.

 Put A Fairy Garden In A Container Or In Your Garden?

 That is totally up to you!